berna14y/RidgeReg_RandomForest_EnergyEfficiencyDataset/README.md

     Alpha: 10.0, MSE for Y2: 11.1643, MAE for Y2: 2.4535

-After using grid search with 10-fold 10-repeat cross validation, the optimal values of Y1 and Y2
+After using grid search with 10-fold cross validation with 10 repetetion, the optimal values of Y1 and Y2

     Optimal alpha for Y1 (Heating Load): 0.001
     Optimal alpha for Y2 (Cooling Load): 0.001